PJLab-ADG/neuralsim/docs/methods/streetsurf.md

 - Monocular normals supervision can be applied in both `train_step_pixel` and `train_step_image_patch`, while monocular depth supervision is only suitable in `train_step_image_patch`, as it requires regular image patches to estimate the scale and shift of the inferred monocular depths.
 Using unorganized pixels typically fails to produce reasonable estimation of scales and shifts.

-The monocular depths supervision is implemented with `MonoSSIDepthLoss`, which is modified from the original [MonoSDF](https://github.com/autonomousvision/monosdf) implementation.
+The monocular depths supervision is implemented with `MonoDepthLoss`, which is modified from the original [MonoSDF](https://github.com/autonomousvision/monosdf) implementation.

 - For street views, the estimation of monocular depths on distant views and the sky is extremely unreliable, thus it should be masked out when estimating scales and shifts (controlled by `ignore_mask_list`).
   - However, we can only rely on the predicted (volume-rendered) close-range mask to accomplish this, as there are no other straightforward methods to infer which areas are close-range and which are distant views.
 The volume-rendered masks are often excessively expanded by several pixels, therefore mask erosion is required before use (controlled by `mask_erode`).